-In collaboration with Glasgow Film Festival, Glasgow Walking Tours are excited to introduce their Film Fanatics Walking Tour.
-Covering all the blockbuster hotspots across the city where some of your favourite shows and movies were filmed, you can relive the exciting scenes in these recognisable locations.
+In collaboration with Glasgow Film Festival, Glasgow Walking Tours covers all the blockbuster hotspots across the city where some of your favourite shows and movies were filmed, so you can relive the exciting scenes in these recognisable locations.

 From Outlander to Trainspotting, explore the streets and buildings that brought your favourite cinematic moments to life.
 Along the way, your experienced guide will let you in on the vibrant history of theatre and film culture, as well as showcasing the many talented actors that were born and raised in Glasgow and the rest of Scotland.